OpenID Connect Provider Integration

 - Admin access to register OIDC clients (or OP supports dynamic registration)

-- A SIROS ID issuer (hosted or self-hosted) with OIDC RP configured (
+- A SIROS ID issuer (hosted or self-hosted) with OIDC configured (

 Integration Mode

 OIDC authentication is integrated into the standard OpenID4VCI credential issuance pipeline.
-When a credential_constructor entry has auth_method: oidc, the OID4VCI consent step redirects the user to the OIDC Provider.
-After successful authentication, the ID token claims are transformed into credential claims via the credential_mappings configuration, and the standard OID4VCI token/credential flow continues.
+When a data source scope has auth_provider: oidc, the OID4VCI consent step redirects the user to the OIDC Provider.
+After successful authentication, the ID token claims are used to construct the credential (for assertion data sources) or to perform an identity lookup (for datastore data sources), and the standard OID4VCI token/credential flow continues.

 This means OIDC-authenticated credentials benefit from the same DPoP binding, token lifecycle, and wallet protocol support as every other auth method.

-The credential_mappings key under apigw.oidcrp must match the credential_constructor key for the credential type.
-For example, if the constructor key is pid, the mapping key must also be pid.
+The scope key under apigw.data_sources must match the key in common.credential_metadata.
+For example, if credential metadata defines pid, the data source scope must also be pid.

 Configuration

-OIDC Relying Party authentication is configured in the `apigw.oidcrp` section.
+OIDC Relying Party authentication is configured in the apigw.auth_providers.oidc section.
+Credential types are defined separately in common.credential_metadata, and authentication bindings are configured in apigw.data_sources.

 Basic Configuration